joakim/kay/README.md

 Technically, that is three messages.
 First `= 42` is sent to the `answer` slot, returning `true`, before `then` and `else` act on the boolean in turn.
 They are chaining methods, evaluating the passed block only if the boolean is `true` or `false`, respectively, returning the boolean. `else` is passed an inline block.

-Messages may also include expressions wrapped in parentheses `()`, as this conditional shows:
+Messages may also include expressions wrapped in `()`, as this conditional shows:

 ```smalltalk
 console log (answer = 42 | if true => 'Correct' | if false => 'You are mistaken')